How long should an alcoholic stay in rehab?

 - It helps address and identify the underlying medical conditions, disabilities of learning, personality conditions, and any day-to-day challenges.

-It also offers counselling sessions that will discuss any mental, familial, or situational factors that may have led to the addictive behaviour.
+It also offers counseling sessions that will discuss any mental health, familial, or situational factors that may have led to the addictive behavior.
+The treatment programs at the treatment facility provide plenty of support.

-The 60-day programme gives you time to completely detox from alcohol and consciously practice safe and positive behaviour that will help your long-term sobriety.
+The 60-day program gives you time to completely detox from alcohol while receiving trustworthy health information and consciously practicing safe and positive behavior that will help your long-term sobriety.

 Ninety days may seem overwhelming, but as previously stated, the longer you undergo treatment, the better your chances for maintaining sobriety and recovering.